 Step #4 – Relate interaction data to Customer Effort Score survey data

 Finally, it’s time to tie in the actual Customer Effort Scores from the surveys customers complete after interacting with customer service agents.
-We integrate this data into the Tethr platform as a “post-call outcome” (see this post for details), and it becomes available to report on just like any other piece of metadata you may have used to build reports in step three.
-With this final piece of the puzzle, you can start to narrow down exactly what about an interaction leads to high or low survey responses.
+We integrate this data into the Tethr platform as a “post-call outcome”, and it becomes available to report on just like any other piece of metadata you may have used to build reports in step three.
+With this final piece of the puzzle, you can start to narrow down which part of an interaction leads to high or low survey responses.

-You may decide during this process (like many of our customers do), that measuring Customer Effort Score by surveying customers isn’t the most effective way to track and address Effort in your broader customer experience strategy.
-For one thing, when you ask a customer to complete a survey, you’re asking them to exert more effort (which is a little counterproductive).
-You also generally end up with a fairly tiny percentage of customers that actually complete the survey, which leads to skewed data that isn’t a great representation of what’s really happening.
+You might decide that measuring your Customer Effort Score by surveying customers isn’t the most effective way to track and address Effort in your broader customer experience strategy.
+For one thing, when you ask a customer to complete a survey, you’re asking them to exert more effort.
+You also end up with a fairly tiny percentage of customers that actually complete the survey, which leads to skewed data.